 This policy has been screened out with mitigation as per the Equality Commission's guidance on screening with no adverse impact with regard to equality of opportunity and/or good relations for people within the equality and good relations categories.

-Approved by Education Committee (May 20219)
+Approved by Education Committee via Admissions Policy Review Group (May 2021)

 Roles and Responsibilities for Implementing the Postgraduate Admissions Policy

 1. University Operating Board